Sparrow0hawk/sparrow0hawk.github.io/content/2023-06-18-jekyll-calendar.md

 So if I really wanted pagination (and I did) I had to look at a different model for populating the website event data.
 In particular I had to find a way to turn the events in the YAML file into markdown posts.
-Enter GitHub actions...
+Enter GitHub Actions...

-## GitHub actions
+## GitHub Actions

 To solve my issue of converting YAML data to markdown I fell back to my old trusty friend Python and more specifically the